 While the Turks and Caicos wins when it comes to beaches, Barbados does have a lot more to do when it comes to excursions – such as visiting a rum distillery, museums, and even live sport.

 The infrastructure and public bus system in Barbados is also very good.
 That means you can get from beach to beach, town to town, in Barbados a lot easier and cheaper than in Turks and Caicos.
 In fact that is one of the reasons Barbados makes our list of five cheapest Caribbean islands.

 Below we show you some of the scenery you should expect in each country.
 We then compare the culture and nightlife in both.
 Spoiler alert: they are very different!

 Barbados or Turks and Caicos: Stunning Beaches and Natural Scenery

 Barbados is perfect for sun, sea, and sand, but the island itself can be easily explored within a week.

+There’s many fantastic beaches worth visiting.
 Make your way to Oistins and Miami Beach for great swimming waters and one of the best sunsets in the Caribbean.
-Beaches in Barbados can get busy with tourists though, and it’s harder to find a secluded beach here than it is in Turks and Caicos.
+Beaches in Barbados can get busy with tourists though, and it’s harder to find a secluded beach there than it is in Turks and Caicos.